 Admission and prices

-The forts can be visited free of charge, but you have to buy tickets to enter the exhibition and museum.
+The forts can be visited free of charge, but you must buy tickets to the exhibition and museum.

 - Museum entrance fee: 8 euros

 - Museum + exhibition entrance fee: 10.80 euros